Too many blackberries? How is that possible? They may be invasive, but they still make a delicious blackberry pie!

 To learn more about them and get the full story of sharing the blackberries with the sheep, check out Priscilla’s blog, “The Soay Sheep Chronicles,” subtitled “The Joys of keeping small sheep in southern Oregon.”

-Her blackberry pie recipe starts with “pick at least 6 cups of blackberries,” and describes the gloves you need to protect your hands.
+Her blackberry pie recipe starts with “pick at least 6 cups of blackberries,” and describes the gloves you need to protect your hands from the thorns.

 I think I will buy the blackberries I use….